Lemick/blog/content/post/inject-maven-variable-and-expose-it-with-actuator.md

 +++
-title = "Injecting version number with Maven and expose it with Spring Actuator" description = "Injecting version number with Maven and expose it with Spring Actuator"
+title = "Injecting version number with Maven and expose it with Spring Actuator"

 date = "2020-09-26"
 tags = [